gpg/gpg4win/doc/README.en.txt

 - Kleopatra:
-  * Kleopatra no longer crashes when started as a regular user on terminal servers (Windows Server).
+  * Kleopatra no longer crashes when started by a regular user on terminal servers (Windows Server).

 - Pinentry: